Green-Duck-Punch-LLC/LinkedSlides/README.md

 ## Contributing

 We welcome contributions to the Linked Slides Add-on!
-To ensure a smooth collaboration and proper licensing, all contributors must agree to the terms of a Contributor License Agreement (CLA).
+To ensure a smooth collaboration and proper licensing, all contributors must agree to the terms of our [Contributor License Agreement (CLA)](CLA.md).

 ### Contributor License Agreement (CLA)

 Before your first pull request can be merged, you will need to sign our CLA.
 This agreement ensures that Green Duck Punch, LLC has the necessary rights to use your contributions in all versions of the add-on, including future commercial releases.

-* **How to Sign:** We recommend using a CLA bot for automated management.
-For example, you can integrate the [CLA Assistant GitHub App](https://github.com/apps/cla-assistant) with your repository.
+* **How to Sign:** When you submit your first pull request, it will receive a comment from the CLA bot telling you how to sign the CLA.
-    * **Setup CLA Assistant:**
-        1. Install the [CLA Assistant GitHub App](https://github.com/apps/cla-assistant) on your repository.
-        2. Configure it with a link to your CLA document (e.g., a Google Doc or a Markdown file in your repo like `CLA.md`).
-        3. Set it to comment on pull requests, guiding contributors to sign if they haven't already.
-    * **CLA Document:** Create a clear Contributor License Agreement document that explicitly states the assignment of rights to Green Duck Punch, LLC.
-You can link to this document from the CLA Assistant configuration.

 ### Contribution Process

 1.  **Fork the repository.**
 2.  **Create a new branch** for your feature or bug fix.
 3.  **Make your changes** and test them thoroughly.
-4.  **Ensure you have signed the CLA.** The CLA bot will automatically check this when you open a pull request.
-5.  **Submit a Pull Request** to the `master` branch.
+4.  **Submit a Pull Request** to the `master` branch.
+When you submit your first pull request, the CLA bot will make a comment telling you how to sign the CLA.

 ## License